mjg123/mayden-shopping/notes/00-all-stories.md

 # Stories

+Key:
+ - ⏳️ Not started
+ - 🛠️ In progress
+ - 🖥️ Backend done
+ - 👩‍💻 Frontend done
+ - 🤔 Needs discussion (out of scope for demo)

-1. View a list of items on a shopping list
+1. View a list of items on a shopping list 🛠️🖥️
 ```
     As a ...
 Shopper
     I want to ...
 View items on my shopping list